 The terms of employment with the Company for Messrs.
 Peri and Lindgren are governed by the Company's Executive Employment Guidelines (the Executive Guidelines).
 Upon termination without cause within two years following a change in control of the Company (a double-trigger provision), Messrs.
 Peri and Lindgren are entitled to a severance payment up to two times annual base salary and the lower of target or actual annual incentive for the previous year, subject to adjustment for factors including length of service, together with a portion of their annual incentive for the year prorated to the date of termination.
 In addition, upon a change in control, (a) all unvested stock options granted to Messrs.
-Peri and Lindgren vest on the date of change in control, (b) all unvested RSUs granted to them vest on the date of change in control, and (c) all unvested PSUs granted to them vest on the date of change in control at target level of performance.
+Peri and Lindgren vest on the date of change in control, and (c) all unvested PSUs granted to them vest on the date of change in control at target level of performance.